 "My God, Cruz.
 Can't you see?
 You're incredibly quick, you're powerful, you're damned deadly.
 I saw you in action in Cambria.
-My father won't have a chance against you."
+My father won't have a chance against you!"

 "Bullshit.
-He's-"
+He's - "

-"In Cambria, you didn't kill when you could have," she said, talking over his words.
-"I trust you not to kill my father on sight.
+"In Cambria, you didn't kill when you could have," Laurel said, talking over Cruz's words.
+"I trust you not to kill my father tonight.
 That's the only reason I agreed to help.
-What Dad did is wrong, but he doesn't deserve to die for it."
+What Dad did is wrong, but he doesn't deserve to die for it!"

 Unable to believe what he was hearing, Cruz stared at Laurel.
-What he saw told him she believed every word she'd just said to him.
+What he saw told him she believed every word she had just said to him.

-"You're the one who's blind," he said flatly.
-"Your father

-isn't some fumbling thug who couldn't find his ass with both hands.
-He's a highly trained sniper, a man-hunter, an assassin, a predator in ways I've never been and never could be.
+"You're the one who's blind," Cruz said flatly.
+"Your father isn't some fumbling thug who couldn't find his ass with both hands.
+He's a highly trained sniper, a man-hunter, an assassin, a predator in ways I never have been and never could be.
 He won't shoot to injure.
 He'll shoot to kill."

-"You're so quick," she said hoarsely.
-"I've seen you.
-Quick."
+"You're so quick," Laurel whispered.
+"I've seen you!"

-"Too bad you haven't seen your sweet daddy in action.
+"Too bad you haven't seen your daddy in action.
 A lot of men died wondering what the hell hit them."